iovisor/iovisor-ovn/INSTALL.md

 At this point, your new OpenStack newton instance will use IOVisor-OVN as network provider.

-Please note that currently only L2 networks are supported and that IP addresses in the VMs must be configured manually (the DHCP service has not been integrated yet).
+Currently L2 and L3 networks are supported, the IP addresses in the VMs must be configured manually (the DHCP service has not been integrated yet).